 This is part journal and part cover letter.
 It's my short story of my professional life that I have always wanted to put to paper.
 If it's longer than you want to read that's fine.
 You won't hurt my feelings.

 I grew up in a small town in rural southwest Missouri, but after a ten year vacation in Chicago, I now live in the suburbs of Detroit Michigan with my wife and two daughters.
 The entire planet started working from home in the COVID-19 pandemic of 2020-2021, but I have been working from home since 2010.
-I current work for a small fitech startup in downtown Detroit.
+I current work for a company called PeopleScout which is a child company of TrueBlue.

 Explaining what I do for a living is always a challenge.
 Most people asking such questions aren't looking for specifics.
 "IT guy" or "programmer" usually fits the bill.
 Sometimes when I'm in the mood I will respond with "Computer Scientist" or "Super Geek".
 Occasionally, I will meet someone that is interested (usually someone in the biz).
-That is when I give a short speech about how I work for startup in downtown Detroit that provides invoicing, accounting, and payment services to small businesses.
+That is when I give a short speech about who I work for and what we do.
 That usually satisfies the majority of the people in this curious minority, but every once in a while someone wants to know what I do.
 That's a longer story that I will get to in a bit - first some context.